 Fresh basil

-Fresh basil is optional and most probably a modern addition to the sauce.
+Fresh basil is optional and most probably a modern addition to the sauce, but we love it!

 The original recipe was invented by Italian Sailors - "marinai" in Italian - hence the name marinara.

-Being at sea for many days, they only had dried herbs on board, so there's no way they could add fresh basil.
+Being at sea for many days, they only had dried herbs on board, so it’s unlikely they could add fresh basil.

 Salt and pepper

-Tomato sauce needs salt and freshly ground black pepper.
+Tomato sauce needs sea salt and freshly ground black pepper.

 Red pepper flakes

-We like to add a pinch of red pepper flakes or one small dried chili pepper to the sauce.
+We like adding a pinch of red pepper flakes or fresh red chili pepper to the sauce.

-However, don't add too much of it, or you'll turn marinara into an arrabbiata sauce, another delicious and spicy Italian tomato sauce.
+Don’t add too much chili; you’ll turn marinara into an arrabbiata sauce, another delicious and spicy Italian tomato sauce.

-Tip: use a large skillet instead of a narrow and tall pot.
-The sauce will cook faster, splash less, and build more flavor.
+Tip: use a large skillet instead of a narrow pot.
+The sauce will cook faster, splash less, and build more flavor in a wide skillet.

-Simmer on medium heat for 15 to 30 minutes or until you reach your desired consistency.
-Stir the sauce occasionally.
+Simmer on medium heat for 15 to 20 minutes or until you reach your desired consistency.

-Tip: if you serve it with pasta, you can boil the water and cook the pasta while the sauce simmer.
+Tip: if you serve it with pasta, you can cook it while the sauce simmer.

-Taste and adjust for salt and pepper; your marinara sauce is ready.
+Taste and adjust for salt, and your marinara sauce is ready.

 Serving Suggestions